 Cambridge University Basketball tours through the USSR

-We received the following note by alum Tony Reid, who was in Cambridge in 1961-65, and played for the club during this time.
+In addition, we received the following note by alum Tony Reid, who was in Cambridge in 1961-65, and played for the club during this time.
 He also provided an article in which he describes a basketball tour to the USSR, where the club played against Russian “university” teams.
 Tony, thank you for the effort writing up this great story.

 I was amazed to be found by your circular about the centenary of the Cambridge University Basketball Club.
 How did you do that?